RockWig19846375/Bie-Hive-modlist-and-config/README.md

 # Bie-Hive-modlist-and-config
-Contains required mods and config folder for the Bie Hive In order to hide the IP as this is a public repository, ask RockWig for the config folder
+Contains required mods and config folder for the Bie Hive.
+In order to hide the IP as this is a public repository, ask RockWig for the config folder

 Installation instructions: